 If all documents are complete, the employee will receive a Grant Agreement with the funding guidelines, which must be signed and returned to the International Office.

 For your mobility, TU Dortmund University must apply for an A1 certificate (within the EU) / Certificate of Secondment (outside the EU), which you must carry with you during your stay abroad.
-You must actively apply for this certificate and contact the appropriate contact person in Department 3.2 with your SAP business trip application to the health insurance company.
+This certificate is automatically applied for by the Department 3.2 with your SAP business trip application to the health insurance company.